-Mumbai: Gail India Ltd and its consortium partners on Wednesday signed an exploration and production sharing agreement (EPSA) with the government of the Sultanate of Oman for Block 56 in Muscat.
-The agreement was signed in the presence of.
-Mohammed bin Hamed Al-Rumhy, minister of oil & gas, Sultanate of Oman, other government dignitaries and senior officials of the ministry.
+Mumbai: GAIL India Ltd and its consortium partners signed an exploration and production sharing agreement (EPSA) with the government of the Sultanate of Oman for Block 56 in Muscat on Wednesday.
+The agreement was signed in the presence of Mohammed bin Hamed Al-Rumhy, minister of oil & gas, Sultanate of Oman, other government dignitaries and senior officials of the ministry.

-Sultanate of Oman had offered five blocks (Block 54, 55, 56, 57 and Block 58) in the fringes of the South Oman salt basin under competitive bidding round.
-The blocks 54, 55 and 56 were in the eastern flank where as block 57 and 58 are in the western flank.
+The Sultanate of Oman had offered five blocks (Block 54, 55, 56, 57 and Block 58) in the fringes of the South Oman salt basin under competitive bidding round.
+The blocks 54, 55 and 56 are in the eastern flank, whereas block 57 and 58 are in the western flank.

 With the award of this block, ONGC's total exploration acreage has increased to 91,350 sq. km.
 ONGC now holds a participating interest in 16 exploration blocks.
 Of these, seven are on-land blocks and nine are offshore blocks.
 The various consortium partners of the company in the 16 blocks are ONGC, GSPC, Gazprom, OIL, IOC, Hardy Exploration & Production, Enpro Finance Pvt Ltd., ENI India Ltd, Jubiliant, GGR Canada, Daewoo, OVL, Korea Gas, Oilex, Videocon, BPCL and HPCL.
 ONGC's participating interests in these blocks varies between 10 to 80 per cent.